jschless/MMM-Bluebikes/README.md

 In the `id` property of the objects in the `places` array of the configuration settings you have to specify the unique identifier of the station for which the module should display the bike availability.

 To obtain the unique identifier of the station, look up the station you are interested in in the station_list.json file.
+You can find the station name by clicking on the station in the Bluebikes app / website.
+Then, search the json file for this name and note the "station_id".

 ## Got feedback?

 Your feedback is more than welcome, please send your suggestions.
 I know almost nothing about js, but I can try to implement new features.
+Some features I'm considering adding:

+- Toggle docks display
+- User only enters name of station, and app loads station id from the included json

 ## Acknowledments